vpotluri9/ng-g-charts/README.md

 ## Documentation:

+## Add google charts
+add <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script> to your index.html

 ## Install
-Install ng-g-charts
+Install ng-g-charts:
     npm install ng-g-charts --save

 ## Import
-Import ChartModule to your app mdule and add it to imports
+Import ChartModule to your app mdule and add it to imports:
     import { ChartModule } from 'ng-g-charts';
      imports: [
         ChartModule
     ],

 ## Tag
-Tag to be used is <ng-g-chart></ng-g-chart>
+Tag to be used is 'ng-g-chart'

 It accepts the following inputs:
 ### chart: